Improve Data Quality for SQL Server Reporting with Melissa Data Solutions

 Our organization has become highly dependent on SQL Server Reporting Services and more recently Power BI for our reporting and decision making.
-These tools have become our reporting tools of choice for our reporting teams and end users due to the ability to easily build, manage and distribute reports across our departments, projects and our partner networks.
+These tools have become our reporting tools of choice for our reporting teams and end users due to the ability to easily build, manage and distribute reports across our departments, projects and our partner networks comprising our enterprise data.
 Unfortunately, we have been experiencing issues with inconsistent data among departments as well as the inability to combine data and accurately report on key projects.

 Now our reporting teams and end users are in a position where they need to run manual processes to “fix the data” on a regular basis.
-However, writing custom reports with “bad data” is time and resource draining, yielding reports that will never be accurate.
+However, writing custom reports with “bad data” is time and resource draining, yielding reports that will never be accurate for business decisions.
 How can we improve the quality of our data to have confidence in our reports?